cjimti/imti/content/post/2018-05-10-kubectl-remote-x509-valid.md

 ---
-published: true
 layout:     post
-title: Kubectl x509 Unable to Connect
+title:      "Kubectl x509 Unable to Connect"
+subtitle:   "Kubernetes remote access and TLS certs."
+date:       2018-05-10
+author:     "Craig Johnston"
+URL:        "kubectl-remote-x509-valid/"
+image:      "/img/post/keys.jpg"
+twitter_image: "/img/post/keys_876_438.jpg"
+tags:
+- Kubernetes
-tags: kubernetes kubectl cli
+- kubectl
-featured: kubernetes cli
-mast: broken
+- security
+series:
+- Kubernetes
 ---

 Just set up a brand new cluster?
 Changed the domain or IP of your admin node?
 Then you may have encountered the error